Stouffville line: Grade separation

 A key component to GO service expansion on the Stouffville line is grade separation.
 Grade separation is the building of underpasses or overpasses to separate road traffic from rail traffic by eliminating level crossings.
 Grade separation is one of the infrastructure improvements required to be completed in preparation for the GO Transit Expansion Program.
 There are several benefits of grade separation, the main one being that vehicles no longer have to stop for trains.
 By eliminating traffic conflicts, vehicular traffic flow through busy streets is improved once trains become much more frequent.
 A less important but still noteworthy benefit is that grade separation is the only solution that effectively removes the need for train whistling without compromising public safety.

-As of June 2, 2022, the Steeles Avenue grade separation is still under construction with an expected completion date of late 2022.
+As of July 26, 2023, the Steeles Avenue East grade separation has completed construction.
 In the near future, six more grade crossings will be grade separated: four in Toronto and two in Markham (right of way acquired for overpass with extension of Donald Cousens Parkway north of Major Mackenzie to terminate at Highway 48 deferred to 2026).
 There is also another crossing in Toronto that is included in this project that will be closed instead of grade separated since it runs through the middle of a residential neighborhood and underpass or overpass construction is infeasible.